 "Yeah, we're goinna to murk them!" the sixteen year old fencing prodigy, Cindy, declared.

 The girls all stared at Cindy for a moment before they understood what she meant.
-Karen and Jadyn were both in their early thirties and Raine was turning twenty one in several months.
+Karen and Jadyn were both in their early thirties and Raine was turning twenty-three in several months.

 "You're cute," Raine chuckled, "Is that the new word for owned?"